Private DNS

 System entries cannot be deleted.

-Configure DNS Suffix#
+Configure the DNS suffix#

 During deployment, you can change the default suffix (.internal):